-7 "(e) (1) Orders or search warrants, or both, issued 8 pursuant to this section are expressly allowed to be 9 prospective in nature and these orders or search warrants, or 10 both, are allowed to be executed during the day and night.
-11 Further,
+"(e) (1) Orders or search warrants, or both, issued pursuant to this section are expressly allowed to be prospective in nature and these orders or search warrants, or both, are allowed to be executed during the day and night.

+Further, an

-12 "(2) An inventory of the information obtained 13 pursuant to an order or search warrant issued pursuant to this 14 section related to electronic storage media or the seizure or 15 copying of electronically stored information may be limited to 16 describing the physical storage media that was seized or 17 copied.
+"(2) An inventory of the information obtained pursuant to an order or search warrant issued pursuant to this section related to electronic storage media or the seizure or copying of electronically stored information may be limited to describing the physical storage media that was seized or copied.

-18 "(3) Within 10 days after the expiration of the 19 order or search warrant issued pursuant to this section, law 20 enforcement must return the order or search warrant to the 21 judge designated in the order or search warrant, and, if 22 unavailable, to another judge with jurisdiction.
+"(3) Within 10 days after the expiration of the order or search warrant issued pursuant to this section, law enforcement must return the order or search warrant to the judge designated in the order or search warrant, and, if unavailable, to another judge with jurisdiction.

 "(4) The judge shall seal each order issued pursuant to this section.
 The contents of a motion, affidavit, or order may not be disclosed except in the course of a judicial proceeding.
-Any unauthorized disclosure of a sealed order,

-1 motion, or affidavit shall be punishable as contempt of court."
+Any unauthorized disclosure of a sealed order, motion, or affidavit, with knowledge that the information has been sealed, shall be punishable as contempt of court."

 Section 4.
-Although this bill would have as its 2 3 purpose or effect the requirement of a new or increased expenditure of local funds, the bill is excluded from further 4 5 requirements and application under Amendment 621, now appearing as Section 111.05 of the Official Recompilation of 6 the Constitution of Alabama of 1901, as amended, because the 7 bill defines a new crime or amends the definition of an 8 existing crime.
-9
+Although this bill would have as its purpose or effect the requirement of a new or increased expenditure of local funds, the bill is excluded from further requirements and application under Amendment 621, now appearing as Section 111.05 of the Official Recompilation of the Constitution of Alabama of 1901, as amended, because the bill defines a new crime or amends the definition of an existing crime.

-10 Section 5.
-This act shall become effective on the 11 first day of the third month following its passage and 12 approval by the Governor, or its otherwise becoming law.
+Section 5.
+This act shall become effective on the first day of the third month following its passage and approval by the Governor, or its otherwise becoming law.